nemoarchive/documentation/submit_data.md

 [Excel-friendly manifest file with field descriptions and controlled vocabularies](https://drive.google.com/file/d/1Z7h1_6Wgw8OurEoOAXU94yQcU5n0rLBK/view?usp=sharing) - Please contact NeMO to discuss addition of new terms to the any of the controlled vocabularies.

-All manifest files must contain the following fields:
+All manifest files must contain the following fields.
+Do not delete headers for unused, optional columns:
  * File name
  * Sample ID
  * Program (e.g. BICCN)